Guide to child bike seats

 Child seats aren’t as conspicuous as child trailers or trailer cycles when you’re on the road, and some drivers won’t give you such a wide berth.
 If that’s a problem where you ride, consider a bright ‘baby on board’ sticker or a flashing LED light fixed to the child seat.

-Bicycle child seats should offer full back and head support.
+Cycle child seats should offer full back and head support.
 Even then, a sleeping child’s neck won’t be well supported so it’s best if the seat also reclines.
-If it does, you can also use an inflatable, horseshoe-shaped neck pillow (from baby shops, and intended for use in car seats) for even better support.
+If it does, you can also use an inflatable, horseshoe-shaped neck pillow (from baby shops, and intended for use in car seats) or a Hamax Neck Cushion for even better support.

 Weather protection is also essential.
 Children on child seats get cold very easily as they’re not generating heat like the person doing the cycling.
 Put at least one extra layer on your child than on you – fleece-lined all-in-one outdoor romper suits are good, as are salopettes in winter.